ANDOVER — Life was already hectic enough for Thomas White.

 The 14-year-old Rowley resident had just come back from a big baseball showcase in Florida and moved into the Phillips Academy dorms in Andover, getting used to life away from home on the prestigious boarding school’s campus.

-Then, when he was going about his business, his phone suddenly started blowing up Sept.
-5. One of the country’s top amateur baseball organizations, Perfect Game, had just released its national player rankings for the high school Class of 2023.
+Then on Sept.
+5, when he was going about his business, his phone suddenly started blowing up.
+One of the country’s top amateur baseball organizations, Perfect Game, had just released its national player rankings for the high school Class of 2023.